-human geography, including: types of settlement Fieldwork in school grounds and land use, economic activity including trade collecting and measuring links, and the distribution of natural resources rainwater. including energy, food, minerals and water Key skills children will use Geographical skills and fieldwork use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies. throughout their study in Y5 include Begin to identify and summarise different views about a geographical issue.
-Collect information from a variety of sources and begin to analyse the results to identify patterns.
-Begin to combine a range of sources to provide a detailed picture of a location or geographical process.
-Begin to observe and explain some of the ways that human activities affect the environment.
-See a selection of photographs below
+human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
+Fieldwork in school grounds collecting and measuring rainwater.

+- use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world

+- Begin to identify and summarise different views about a geographical issue. - Collect information from a variety of sources and begin to analyse the results to identify patterns. - Begin to combine a range of sources to provide a detailed picture of a location or geographical process. - Begin to observe and explain some of the ways that human activities affect the environment